radiantearth/stac-spec/item-spec/README.md

 **Schemas:** The schemas to validate the core Item definitions are found in the *[json-schema/](json-schema/)* folder.
 The *[item.json](json-schema/item.json)* validates items overall and the additional schemas validate the various groups of *[Common Metadata](common-metadata.md)*.

-## Schema Validation

-Instruction on schema validation for STAC Items can be found in the [validation instructions](../validation/README.md).